-The replicate weights were calculated using the jackknife method.
-The steps used to derive these weights were aimed at reflecting the features of the sample design, so that when the jackknife variance estimation procedure is implemented, approximately unbiased estimates of sampling variance are obtained.
+The replicate weights were calculated using the delete one jackknife (JK1) method.
+The steps used to derive these weights were aimed at reflecting the features of the sample design, so that when the JK1 jackknife variance estimation procedure is implemented, approximately unbiased estimates of sampling variance are obtained.
 In addition, the various weighting procedures carried out on the full-sample weight were repeated on each set of replicate weights to appropriately reflect the impact of the weighting adjustments on the sampling variance of a survey estimate.
 Details of replication used for variance estimation can be found in section 5.5.